eugenia1984/english/glossary.md

 `She typically arrives at work by 9 AM.` -> This means that she usually arrives at work by 9 AM.

+- **to address**: means to take action to deal with a problem or situation.
+For example: `We need to address the login error before users report it.` –> This means action needs to be taken to fix the issue.

 - **to aim**: means to have a goal or an objective that you are trying to achieve.
 It shows what someone is focusing on or working toward.
 For example:

 `She aims to become a developer.` -> Her goal is to become a developer.